跳到主要内容

 npm install

-Ton community developed plugins providing syntax support for several IDE's and code editors.
+The TON community has developed plugins that provide syntax support for several IDEs and code editors.
 You can find them here: Plugin List.

-Also consider installing plugins providing support for JavaScript/TypeScript tools for your preferred IDE or code editor and, specifically, Jest for debugging smart contract tests.
+Also, consider installing plugins that support JavaScript/TypeScript tools for your preferred IDE or code editor, specifically Jest, for debugging smart contract tests.